-The UFC continued its mandate to advise the Mayor and City Council on policies and regulations governing the protection, management, and planting of trees and vegetation in the Seattle.
-Updates to the tree protection ordinance, an effort now in its thirteenth year, continued to be at the forefront of the UFC's efforts.
-The UFC also issued recommendations on a range of topics to support the City's ongoing decision-making to continue to protect and grow Seattle's trees and urban forest, which is a critical piece of the city's infrastructure.
+The Urban Forestry Commission (UFC) continued its mandate to advise the Mayor and City Council on policies and regulations governing the protection, management, and planting of trees and vegetation in Seattle.
+Updates to the tree and urban forest protection ordinance, an effort now in its thirteenth year, continued to be at the forefront of the UFC's efforts.
+The UFC also issued recommendations on a range of topics to support the City's ongoing decision -making to continue to protect and grow Seattle's trees and urban forest, which is a critical piece of the city's infrastructure.